top1944/duckuments/docs/atoms_30_learning_materials/01_preliminaries/60_transformations.md

 ## Introduction

 _Transformations_ are functions that map points to other points in space, i.e. $f: X \rightarrow X$.
 These maps are useful for describing motions over time.
 A particularly important class of transformations are _linear transformations_.
 These transformations can be represented by square matrices as they are _linear_ and has the same domain and image.

-Talk about stretching, shearing, reflection
+Although there are many classes of transformations

 ## Applications

-Applications of transformations in the context of Duckietown are discussed in the following section on [homogeneous coordinates](#homogeneous coordinates).
+For examples of how transformations are used in robotics, please refer to the _Robotics Handbook_ section 1.2.

-## Definitions and important examples

-Please refer to the _Robotics Handbook_ section 1.2, and in the context of this course, reader's goal is to attain a conceptual understanding, not necessarily knowing the exact formulae.
+TODO: add a few examples relevant to Duckietown

-TODO: we need to provide links to the handbook. -AC
+TODO: we need to provide links to the handbook. -A

 ## 2D Transformations